Acupuncture 101

 Does Acupuncture hurt?
 What if I don’t want needles?

 Acupuncture should be a relatively pain-free experience.
 There are times where the initial insertion will be felt by the patient, but there is never an occasion where the patient should be in pain through the duration of the treatment.
 Acupuncture can cause dull achiness, heaviness, tingling, heat, and increased sensation around the area needled.
 Almost always, these sensations are accompanied by a deep quality of relaxation and tranquility.
 Acupuncture should be a relaxing experience.
 In fact, this is one of its therapeutic benefits.
-I have had many patients who felt so relaxed after treatment that they had to drink some water and ’get their bearings’ before they were permitted to leave my office.
+I have had many patients who felt so relaxed after treatment that they had to drink some water and ’get their bearings’ before they were could leave the office.
 This deep relaxation tends to stay with the patient longer through successive treatments.
-I look for this as a measurable sign of progress.
-If the patient seriously objects to needles, there are many alternatives that I can employ.
-I will use acupressure, energy work, nutrition, herbal medicine, etc. as back-up options.
-These therapies are often sufficiently powerful to replace the acupuncture.
+Look for this as a measurable sign of progress.
+However, for very sensitive or needle shy folks. we can use acupressure, shonishin (children’s acupuncture with various tools to stimulate the surface skin), cupping, nutrition, herbal medicine, or moxabustion instead of needles.
+Used well, these therapies will have the same good effect.
 Many patients feel an initial apprehension, but are shocked by how little they feel upon needle insertion.

 What should I look for in an acupuncturist?